 If you are returning to employment after a significant gap, you need to ensure that your tax and PRSI deductions from your wages are correct.
-You may be entitled to an additional tax allowance under the Revenue Job Assist scheme which is for people who have been unemployed for 12 months or more and who are now returning to employment.

 Your new employer must deduct tax and the Universal Social Charge (USC) from your pay under the PAYE system from the beginning of your employment.
 To make sure that your tax is properly dealt with from the start and that your employer deducts the right amount of tax from your pay, you should do the following: